Controls

 Property reference

-Background: a Color value used to fill the full layout slot.
+Background: Brush used to fill the full layout slot.

 Child: the single hosted UIElement.